TechnoSavage/runZero/sdk-starlark-integrations/Bitsight/README.md

 1. (OPTIONAL) - make any neccessary changes to the script to align with your environment.
     - Modify API calls as needed to filter assets
+      - Bitsight classifies a few asset types (IP, CIDR, Domain).
+The default behavior of the script is to import only IP-based assets as these are easily merged with existing assets.
+In testing it also appeared that many domain-based assets are subdomains belonging to IP-based assets, ultimately, creating duplicates of little value.
+If a user wishes to import all assets types as opposed to just IP-based see the comment on line 224 of the script.
     - Modify datapoints uploaded to runZero as needed
 2. [Create the Credential for the Custom Integration](https://console.runzero.com/credentials)
     - Select the type `Custom Integration Script Secrets`